Provision for Doubtful Debts

 |To Provision for Doubtful Debts||Credit|

-The provision for doubtful debts is charged against current year’s profits.
+It is charged against current year’s profits.

 When certain bad debts are to be written off and a provision for doubtful debts is to be made, the amount should be first debited against the existing balance of provision and the remaining balance in account should be brought up to the required figure.